ConjureFi/ETHW/README.md

-# ETHW
+# Scry Feed Lookup
-This repo allows you to use a simple script to check oracle data, specifically for the reference oracle for ETHPOW.
+This repo allows you to use a simple script to check oracle data, specifically for the reference oracles.

 ## Use
 Simply